 1.4.3.
 Relieve pressure, uncap system, connect condensation system, cap at exit end of condensation system.

 1.4.4.
 Pressurize to 0.01 MPa.
 Ensure that a flow of <200 mL/min maintains the pressure.
-If not, locate and the fix the leak, and repeat this step.
+If not, locate and fix the leak, and repeat this step.

 1.4.5.
 Depressurize and reconnect the condensation system to instruments.